Relocating with pets? Here’s 9 things you need to know

 Microchips – don’t get fined!

 Under UK law, your dog must have a microchip registered with an approved database.
-From June 10th 2024, the same will apply to cats.
+Since June 10th 2024, the same applies to cats.
+If your pet is not microchipped, you could be fined up to £500.

 Minimise stress when relocating with your pets

-One is to keep a few of your pet’s favourite items like their bed, bowl and a toy handy so they can be unpacked straight away.
+One is to keep a few of your pet’s favourite items like their bed, bowl and toy handy so they can be unpacked straight away.
 A few familiar home comforts can make a new environment much less intimidating.

 No longer at this kennel